- Contractor Resources

 Running your own limited company is arguably the best way of contracting.
 You can enjoy more freedoms and there is the potential to take home more of your hard-earned money.
 But despite its benefits, there are times when you may wish to stop operating under a limited company for a period of time.
 Whatever the motivation, it is important to be aware of how to properly make your company dormant.

 There are different circumstances in which a contractor may want to register their company as dormant.
 Registration can be beneficial if you want to take a break from contracting and return to permanent employment for a period of time.
-Alternatively, you may want to register a company for future use.
+Alternatively, you may want to register a limited company for future use.

 Before your company is declared dormant, you will need to close your payroll and ensure all outstanding bills are paid.

-There is no time limit on making your company dormant but once your limited company has been registered, there are certain obligations which you must fulfil.
+There is no time limit on making your company dormant, but once your limited company has been registered, there are certain obligations which you must fulfil.

 Getting the best advice regarding your limited company is not always easy.
-As the UK’s leading contractor accountants, we are well-placed to provide ongoing support with your dormant company’s accounts.
+As the UK’s leading contractor accountants, we are well-placed to provide ongoing support with your company’s accounts.